Steinbeck-Lab/ChemIcal-DatasEt-comparatoR/README.md

 ### Import datasets

 The first step after the set-up is to load the SDFiles for comparison into the notebook with the 'import_data_as_dict' function.
-The function will create a dictionary which content will updated with every subsequent function used.
+The function will create a dictionary which content will be updated with every subsequent function used.
 This main dictionary contains a sub-dictionary for every SDFile named after the SDFile name.

 | **function**  |  import_data_as_dict |
 |---|---|